rikedyp/link/docs/index.md

 This is documentation for the system called *Link* which enables users of Dyalog to store their APL source code in text files.
 Link version 3.0 is included with Dyalog version 18.1.
 If you have an earlier version of APL or Link, you might want to read one or more of the following pages before continuing:

-* [Migrating to Link 3.0 from from Link 2.0:](Upgradeto30.md) If you are already using an earlier version of Link.
+* [Migrating to Link 3.0 from Link 2.0:](Upgradeto30.md) If you are already using an earlier version of Link.
-* [Migrating to Link 3.0 from SALT:](GettingStarted/SALTtoLink.md) If you have APL source in text files managed by SALT that you want to migrate to Link.
+* [Migrating to Link 3.0 from SALT:](Usage/SALTtoLink.md) If you have APL source in text files managed by SALT that you want to migrate to Link.
-* [Installation instructions:](GettingStarted/Installation.md) If you want to download and install Link from the GitHub repository rather than use the version installed with APL, for example if you want to use Link 3.0 with Dyalog version 18.0.
+* [Installation instructions:](Usage/Installation.md) If you want to download and install Link from the GitHub repository rather than use the version installed with APL, for example if you want to use Link 3.0 with Dyalog version 18.0.
 * [The historical perspective:](Discussion/History.md) Link is a step on a journey which begins more than a decade ago with the introduction of SALT for managing source code in text files, as an alternative to binary workspaces and files, and will hopefully end with the interpreter handling everything itself.

 ## Audience